-Put a team of content experts in your corner.
+Put a team of experienced SEO content experts in your corner.

-Ten Speed will help you create new content or fix existing content so you can start generating reliable revenue from your blog.
+Ten Speed will help you create new content, and fix existing content so you can start generating reliable revenue from your blog.

 As we mentioned earlier, BoFu content comes in many shapes and sizes.
 It’s part sales pitch, part marketing piece.